Quaid-e-Azam Medical College

 Quaid e Azam Medical College (عظیم رہنما طبی دبستان, or QAMC) is a medical college in Bahawalpur, Pakistan.

 History

 Quaid e Azam Medical College was founded on 2 December 1971 when its foundation stone was laid by the then Governor of Punjab, Lt Gen Attique-ur-Rehman (retd).
 The college is affiliated for clinical training to Bahawal Victoria Hospital & Civil Hospital Bahawalpur as well.
 The founding Principal was Prof Dr Nawab Muhammad Khan.
-Prof. Dr. Shafqat Ali Tabassum is the current principal of the college.
+Prof. Dr. Sofia Farrukh is the current principal of the college.

 Architecture

 Designed by Abdur Rahman Hye, it was the first endogenously designed Medical Campus by a Pakistani Architect and has the characteristics typical in A. R. Hye's style of architecture.

 The design of the building incorporates natural climate control features, such as cross-ventilation, strategic placement of windows, and overhangs and courtyards to create shade.
 Additionally, the roof vaults, besides providing insulation, also allow the flow of air through the vault roof, bringing down ceiling temperatures.
 Hollow walls also provide insulation.
 This provides a natural protection against the hot and dry climate of Bahawalpur.